istio/istio.io/_blog/2018/v1alpha3-routing.md

 either by sidecars or by a middle proxy.
 Ingress and egress gateways can also expose non HTTP services with the same ease.

-A `Gateway` simply configures a loadbalancer, regardless of where it will be running.
+A `Gateway` simply configures a load balancer, regardless of where it will be running.
 Any number of gateways can exist within the mesh and multiple different gateway implementations can co-exist.
 In fact, a gateway configuration can be bound to a particular workload by specifying the set of workload (pod) labels as part of the configuration, allowing users to reuse off the shelf network appliances by writing a simple gateway controller. `Gateway` is much more general purpose than